bsartain/sunday-slides-content/liturgy/collect-for-purity.md

 ---
+date: 2025-01-01
-title: "Collect For Purity"
+title: Collect For Purity
-slug: "collect-for-purity"
+slug: collect-for-purity
-date: "2025-01-01"
+postImage: /images/walk.jpeg
 order: 2
 show: true
-excerpt: "This is Collect For Purity"
+excerpt: This is Collect For Purity
 ---
 ALMIGHTY God,

 unto whom all hearts be open,